rob121/broadlinkgo/README.md

 ### Devices

 Devices are listed and can be edited with descriptive labels.
 On startup broadlinkgo will search your network and mark a check next to devices it's found.
-Not finding the device is not necessarily an issue depending on our network setup
+Not finding the device is not necessarily an issue depending on your network setup

 ### Commands